 The city of Ghent is known for its rebelliousness, and its contemporary art museum is every bit as dynamic and unconventional as Ghent itself.
-The permanent collection of top Belgian and international works of art is presented in constant alternation with original, often daring exhibitions.
+The collection is considered to be the most important collection of contemporary art in Flanders, with world-famous works of art from Belgium and abroad.
+Every four months, the museum exhibits a selection of these works in alternation with original, often daring exhibitions.
 Recover at leisure from the assault on your senses in the museum café.

 ‘The Man who Measures the Clouds’